 The audit committee must establish the means for these entities to report possible fraud.
 In addition, members must meet periodically with representatives from these groups to conduct fraud risk assessments and discuss gaps in the system of internal controls.

-With ROAR, you get the automated support and built-in content you need to simplify critical tasks, collect critical data, and quickly respond to security incidents.
-Schedule a demo of Reciprocity ROAR today.
+With ZenGRC, you get the automated support and built-in content you need to simplify critical tasks, collect critical data, and quickly respond to security incidents.
+Schedule a demo of ZenGRC today.